Ventidius Cumanus: Roman-Jewish conflict

 Under Alexander, the province of Iudaea had enjoyed a period of relative peace, but that proved to be transient, as Cumanus' governorship was marked by a series of serious public disturbances.
 Trouble started while Jewish pilgrims were gathered in Jerusalem for the Passover feast.
 Cumanus, following the precedent set by earlier governors, assembled a detachment of Roman soldiers on the roof of the Temple portico to maintain order among the crowds, but one caused chaos by exposing himself to the Jews in the courtyard while calling out insults.
 Some of the Jews brought their complaints to Cumanus, but others began to retaliate by hurling stones at the soldiers.
 Some openly accused Cumanus of being responsible for the provocation – a sign that relations between governor and provincials may already have been poor.
 Finding himself unable to calm the angry crowd, Cumanus called for fully armed reinforcements, who assembled either in the Temple courtyard or on the roof of the Antonia Fortress, overlooking the Temple.
 In the ensuing stampede, according to Josephus' estimates, between twenty and thirty thousand people were crushed to death.
-These numbers may be exaggerated, but the loss of life was substantial; the feast, says Josephus, "became the cause of mourning to the whole nation".
+The loss of life was substantial; the feast, says Josephus, "became the cause of mourning to the whole nation".

 Further unrest was triggered when an Imperial slave named Stephanus was robbed while travelling near Beth-horon.
 Troops sent by Cumanus to arrest the leading men of the nearby villages began plundering the area.
 One of them, finding a copy of the Torah, destroyed it in view of the villagers while shouting blasphemies.
 Angered by this insult to God and to the Jewish religion, a crowd of Jews confronted Cumanus at Caesarea Maritima, demanding that the guilty party should be punished.
 This time the governor acted decisively and ordered that the soldier responsible should be beheaded in front of his accusers, temporarily restoring the calm.